Yatik1/zone-ui/README.md

-# 🌀 Zone – Context-Aware AI Agent Platform
+# 🌀 Zone – Context-Aware AI Agent

 **Zone** is an AI agent platform designed to deliver intelligent, context-aware assistance.
 It combines a modular frontend, an LLM-powered reasoning service, and a data backend — each as an independently deployable microservice.